formkit/docs-content/guides/create-a-custom-input.md

 ---
-title: Create a Custom Input
+title: Create a custom input
 description: Follow this guide to learn how to create, register, and use a custom FormKit input in your project.
 ---